pauling-ai/openbabel/README.md

   organic chemistry, inorganic chemistry, solid-state materials, nuclear chemistry...

+**Thread Safety:** This fork includes comprehensive multi-threading fixes.
+Independent `OBConversion` instances and forcefields (via `MakeNewInstance()`) can be used safely from multiple threads.
+See `THREADING.md` for details and usage patterns.

 Open Babel is distributed under the GNU General Public License (GPL).
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by